cesareferrari/projects/README.md

 # Projects

-Rails application to manage projects
+Rails application to manage projects.

+It's hosted on Heroku at https://mfprojects.herokuapp.com